Ex-Yankees slugger Alex Rodriguez, Jennifer Lop...

 - News Article

-Former New York Yankees slugger Alex Rodriguez and singer/actress Jennifer Lopez had been engaged for two years.
+The New York Post reported Friday that former New York Yankees slugger Alex Rodriguez and actress/singer Jennifer Lopez broke off their engagement.

 More Recent New York Mets Articles